 The short version: Each extra drink you have per day probably takes an extra year off your life.
 This may or may not be true for the first 1-2 drinks per day, but it definitely is after that.
 If you feel like you’re drinking too much, you may want to quit; although some people succeed at drinking in moderation, people are more likely to succeed if they set out to stop drinking entirely.
 If you’re currently drinking more than about five drinks per day or so, you will want to take steps to avoid potentially dangerous withdrawal when you quit.
 Once you’ve quit, you will need to maintain your sobriety; many people find support groups or medication helpful.
 The support group could be Alcoholics Anonymous, but it doesn’t have to be, and there are various good secular alternatives.
-The medication could be an anti-craving medication like naltrexone, acamprosate, or gabapentin.
-You could also “tie yourself to the mast” by taking disulfiram (“Antabuse”), which makes drinking alcohol extremely unpleasant or even dangerous.
-People who want to pursue moderate drinking can benefit from the Sinclair method, in which they take the medication naltrexone just before drinking, which breaks the link between alcohol and neural reward.
+The best-supported medication is the anti-craving drug naltrexone.
+People who want to pursue moderate drinking can benefit from the Sinclair method, in which they take the naltrexone just before drinking, which breaks the link between alcohol and neural reward.
+You can also “tie yourself to the mast” by taking disulfiram (“Antabuse”), which makes drinking alcohol extremely unpleasant or even dangerous.
 Good support and medication can raise your chances, but most people won’t succeed the first time they try to quit, and should be prepared for a two-steps-forward, one-step-back process of gradually achieving better control.

 The long version: